 3. The Evidence of Practice Questionnaire

-The Evidence of Practice Questionnaire has the following sections:
+The Evidence of Practice Questionnaire includes the following sections:

-As well as documenting your past or current practice, the replies that you give in your Evidence of Practice Questionnaire should also outline how you would in future ensure compliance with The Code in similar circumstances.
-You should provide enough detail to give the panel confidence that you understand the actions that you took and can reflect on why you took these particular courses of action and any issues that may have arisen.
+As well as documenting your past or current practice, the replies that you give in your Evidence of Practice Questionnaire should also outline how you intend to ensure compliance with The Code in similar circumstances.
+You should give enough detail to reassure the panel confidence that you understand the actions you took and can reflect on why you took these particular courses of action and any issues that may have arisen.